BatchClayderman/edge-of-stability/ORIGINAL_README.md

 ### Preliminaries

-To run the code, you need to set three environment variables at the beginning of the script:
+To run the code, you need to set two environment variables:
 1. Set the `DATASETS` environment variable to a directory where datasets will be stored.
- For example: `os.environ["DATASET"] = "/my/directory/datasets"`.
+ For example: `export DATASET="/my/directory/datasets"`.
 2. Set the `RESULTS` environment variable to a directory where results will be stored.
- For example: `os.environ["RESULTS"] = "/my/directory/results"`.
-3. Set the `FIGURES` environment variable to a directory where figures will be stored.
- For example: `os.environ["FIGURES"] = "/my/directory/figures"`.
+ For example: `export RESULTS="/my/directory/results"`.

 ### Quick start